And it makes sense. Deeper customer relationships, more touch-points, and real-time customer support?

 But maybe you’re wondering how to get started with SMS.
 What type of texts do you send, and why?

 Lucky for you, we’ve already answered this for you!
 In this article, we’ll show you five SMS marketing examples and how they help fellow eCommerce businesses increase brand loyalty and revenue.
+Also, you may check out some Shopify SMS marketing strategies for more inspiration for your eCommerce.

 1. Nurture new subscribers with a welcome message